 Dana has performed in vocal master classes under the coaching of Oren Brown from The Julliard School and Broadway artist Stephanie Blythe.
 Dana has also performed at the Opening Ceremony of the Goodwill Games in Lake Placid with Bruce Hornsby and Edwin McCain.
 Recent performances include singing with the Arizona State University Choral Union in Phoenix Symphony Hall and as a guest performer in a 1980s show on Royal Caribbean Freedom of the Seas.

 Dana started her teaching career in upstate New York, directing the Senior High School Band at St. Regis Falls Central School.
 While teaching in upstate New York, Dana was an active member of MENC, FCMEA, and NYSSMA.
 Dana has held several leadership positions while teaching in New York, including General Chairperson of All-County Music Festivals, Concert Band Chairperson for Area-All State Music Festivals and served on the Diversity Committee with NYSSMA.
 Dana prepared 20 to 30 students each year to compete in NYSSMA Solo Music Festivals at the county and state level.
 Dana also taught private voice lessons and prepared students for University auditions.
 Most recent teaching experiences include coaching a contestant in the Miss America Pageant and preparing children in the greater Phoenix area for local musical theater shows.

-Dana relocated to Arizona in 2009 and currently teaches K-8 General Music in the city of Phoenix.
+Dana relocated to Arizona in 2009 and currently teaches K-4 Music with Queen Creek Unified School District.

 *** Lesson Details ***